iwillig/fixcity/fixcity/README.txt

 This application requires a PostGIS database and some shape data.
 To get started:

+ 1) Copy the config.ini.in file to config.ini.
+Edit database settings in config.ini as needed.
+You MUST change the value of the 'SECRET_KEY' setting.

  1) Create your database:

   createdb -T template_postgis bmabr